Yoyito3D1/SD-Prac2/README.md

-💾 Distributed Sharded Database System 💾
-A hands-on project demonstrating the implementation of a distributed key-value storage system with sharding and fault-tolerant features! 🚀

-🎯 Project Overview
-This project builds a scalable distributed database where multiple nodes store data and a Shard Master manages the distribution.
-The system supports dynamic addition/removal of nodes, key redistribution, and automatic detection of server failures, showcasing practical concepts in distributed systems. ⚡

-Implementation Highlights
-- **Shard Master**: Controls key assignment and node ranges.
-- **KVStorage Nodes**: Each node stores keys in a dictionary, supports transfer and redistribution.
-- **Clients**: Interact via gRPC to query and store keys.
-- **Scalability & Fault Tolerance**: Supports vertical and horizontal scaling, automatic redistribution, and leader election for replica masters.

-🛠️ How It Works
-1. **Client Requests**: Clients query or store data; requests go through the Shard Master to locate responsible nodes.
-2. **Shard Master Management**: Tracks node ranges, updates assignments when nodes join/leave, and coordinates key redistribution.
-3. **KVStorage Operations**: Nodes handle keys, synchronize via transfer/redistribute methods.
-4. **Fault Tolerance**: Replica groups monitor each other (heartbeats); Paxos or Raft algorithms can elect a new replica master in case of failures.

-🔍 System Features
-- Dynamic shard allocation and key redistribution
-- Support for adding/removing nodes on the fly
-- Horizontal & vertical scalability
-- Automatic failure detection and recovery
-- Synchronization between nodes for consistent data storage

-📚 Learning Goals
-- Understand client-server communication in distributed systems
-- Implement sharding strategies for load balancing
-- Apply fault-tolerant mechanisms and leader election algorithms
-- Gain hands-on experience with gRPC, replication, and key redistribution

-📈 Real-World Inspiration
-- **MongoDB**: Uses shard clusters, config servers, and Mongos routers for scalable NoSQL storage.
-- **Apache Cassandra**: Uses ring-based nodes, replication, and consistency algorithms for distributed storage.

-🙌 Contributions & Credits
-Implemented as part of a Distributed Systems course practice.
-Thanks to open-source tools and concepts that guided this implementation: Python, gRPC, Paxos/Raft consensus.

-📫 Contact & Support
-For questions or discussions, feel free to open an issue or reach out! ✉️

-Thank you for exploring this project! 🚀
-Learn and experiment with distributed systems while building resilient and scalable architectures! 🌐💡
+# 💾 Distributed Sharded Database System 💾

+Explore a hands-on implementation of a distributed key-value storage system with **sharding**, **replication**, and **fault-tolerant features**! 🚀

+---

+## 🎯 Project Overview
+This project demonstrates a **distributed database system** where multiple nodes store data and a **Shard Master** manages the distribution.
+It allows:

+- Dynamic addition/removal of nodes
+- Automatic key redistribution
+- Fault detection
+- Vertical & horizontal scalability ⚡

+The system is built for **efficient access**, **balanced load**, and **resilient operations** in multi-node environments.

+---

+## 🛠️ System Architecture

+**Shard Master**
+- Controls key assignment and node ranges
+- Redistributes keys when nodes join or leave

+**KVStorage Nodes**
+- Each node stores keys in memory
+- Can transfer or redistribute keys to other nodes

+**Clients**
+- Communicate with the Shard Master via gRPC to read/write data

+**Fault-Tolerant Mechanisms**
+- Replica groups detect failures automatically
+- Leader election (Paxos or Raft) ensures a new replica master is chosen if necessary

+---

+## 💡 Key Features
+- **Dynamic shard allocation** for balanced load
+- **Adding/removing nodes** on the fly
+- **Horizontal & vertical scalability**
+- **Automatic detection and recovery** from node failures
+- **Synchronized key redistribution** between nodes

+---

+## 🔍 How It Works
+1. **Client Requests**: Clients send queries or updates via gRPC
+2. **Shard Master Management**: Determines which node is responsible for each key and manages redistribution when the system changes
+3. **KVStorage Operations**: Nodes store keys, transfer data, and synchronize as instructed by the Shard Master
+4. **Fault Tolerance**: Heartbeats detect failures; consensus algorithms elect new replica masters when needed

+---

+## 📚 Learning Goals
+- Understand **distributed client-server communication**
+- Implement **sharding** for load balancing
+- Apply **fault-tolerant techniques** and **leader election**
+- Gain experience with **gRPC**, **key redistribution**, and **replication**

+---

+## 🌐 Real-World Inspirations
+**MongoDB**
+- Sharded NoSQL database with shard clusters, config servers, and Mongos routers

+**Apache Cassandra**
+- Ring-based architecture with replication, distributed nodes, and consensus-based consistency

+---

+## 📈 Takeaways
+- Scalable **distributed system architecture**
+- Dynamic **data redistribution**
+- **Fault tolerance** in multi-node environments
+- Hands-on practice with **distributed algorithms** and **gRPC**

+---

+## 🙌 Contributions & Credits
+Implemented as part of a **Distributed Systems course project**.
+Thanks to open-source technologies and concepts that guided this implementation: **Python, gRPC, Paxos/Raft consensus**.

+---

+## 📫 Contact & Support
+Questions or discussions?
+Open an issue or reach out! ✉️

+Thank you for checking out this project! 🚀
+Learn, experiment, and build **resilient distributed systems**! 🌐💡